-At December 31, 2014 and 2013, United held \$273 million in certificates of deposit obtained through the efforts of third party brokers.
-The daily average balance of these brokered deposits totaled \$294 million and \$219 million in 2014 and 2013, respectively.
-The brokered certificates of deposit at December 31, 2014 had maturities ranging from 20 to 21 years and are callable by United.
+At December 31, 2015 and 2014, United held \$242 million and \$273 million, respectively, in certificates of deposit obtained through third party brokers.
+The daily average balance of these brokered deposits totaled \$269 million and \$294 million in 2015 and 2014, respectively.
+The brokered certificates of deposit at December 31, 2015 had maturities ranging from 2018 through 2033 and are callable by United.
 Most of the brokered certificates of deposit have been swapped in fair value hedging relationships to 90 day LIBOR minus a spread that currently exceeds LIBOR, thereby resulting in a negative yield.
 United also has certain market-linked brokered deposits that are considered hybrid instruments that contain embedded derivatives that have been bifurcated from the host contract leaving host instruments paying a rate of 90 day LIBOR minus a spread that also result in a negative yield.